micaelapicco/holbertonschool-AirBnB_clone/README.md

 #### Supported Types of Object:
 - `BaseModel`:
-It is the base of all subclases, contains atributtes and methods that will be used by them;
+It is the base of all subclases, contains atributtes and methods that will be used by them; <br />
 `State`, `City`, `Amenity`, `Place`, `Review`

 #### Supported Commands: